ELITR/pipeliner/README.md

 p.addSimpleEdge(uppercaser, logger)
 ```

+## From Pipelines to Directed Acyclic Graphs

+Pipeliner allows to construct complex setups, beyond a linear chain of producers and consumers.

-## Forking
+### Pipeline Forking

 Suppose we want to add another logger.
-Simply create another node and edge, and the `Pipeliner` will automatically split the data.
+Simply create another node and edge, and the `Pipeliner` will automatically "fork" the pipeline and send the data to all paths.

 ```python
 logger2 = p.addLocalNode("logger2", {"toBeLogged": "stdin"}, {}, "cat >/tmp/saved2.txt")